lars-ctf/writeup-gpn22/archventuretime.md

   ushort **ppuVar2;
   int local_c;

-  // ensure that the key is greater than 23d, else print a warning and exit
+  // ensure that the key length is >= 23d, else print a warning and exit
   // since we read keys with length up to 24d we know that the liscence key must exactly be 24d
   // chars long
   sVar1 = strlen(key);